jaeyeun97/sentiment/report.md

 ### Feature Cutoff

 The original paper removes certain number of features by removing tokens that have occurred less than a given amount.
 The SVM classifier implements feature selection by default, which results in no difference between feature selected models and their originals.
-For the Naive Bayes classifiers, however, the results differ and is shown below with the sign test results.
+For the Naive Bayes classifiers, however, we have set the boundary to 3 occurrences, and the following result is below.

 # Evaluaton and Results